 Interestingly enough, it looks like virtual reality is catching on, so we might end up skipping 3D TV completely and going to headsets within a few years.
 That’s assuming Oculus Rift doesn’t wind up on a list of product failures in the future, of course.

-Although there are many box-office bombs we could contribute to this list, we’re going to go with 47 Ronin.
-The movie was released in 2013 and stars Keanu Reeves — and it ultimately became one of the biggest Hollywood busts ever.
-According to Variety, the movie was supposed to be a sort of Lord of the Rings in 1700s Asia.
-It had a budget of $175 million (not counting promo costs).
-And on opening weekend, it finished sixth and grossed only $20 million in its first five days.
+The 2013 movie starred Keanu Reeves and became one of the biggest Hollywood busts ever.
+According to Variety, 47 Ronin was supposed to be a sort of Lord of the Rings in 1700s Asia.
+With a budget of $175 million (not counting promo costs), the script was rewritten many times and the release date was pushed back twice.
+It finished sixth on opening weekend and grossed only $20 million in its first five days.